Dparlar33/Beg-Go/README.md

-# Go 101 - Beginner Practices
+# Go 101

-In this codes, I started to Golang programming language and I learnt its syntax.
+In this repository, I started to learn Golang programming language.